-The annual bilingual Children’s Storytelling Festival, takes place on the first Saturday of November at the Nepean Centrepointe Library (101 Centrepointe Drive).
-It is a FREE day of stories, told live, for children ages 4 to 12.
+The annual bilingual Children’s Storytelling Festival, takes place on Saturday, November 2, 2019 at the Nepean Centrepointe Library (101 Centrepointe Drive).
+It is a FREE day of stories, told live, for children ages 3 to 11.
 From traditional tales to fabulous fantasies, this annual event is a day of storytelling magic that kids won’t want to miss!

 Admission and parking is free!
 Please note that children must be accompanied by an adult (parent or guardian) at all times.